Ez-C99/tasman-dataeng-task/DESIGN_DOC.md

 >
 > - Convert all `list<string>` into a concatenated string of all the items in the list
 > - Convert `"DrugTestRequired"` into `bool`

+#### `"PositionSensitivitiy"`

+> [!warning]
+> There's a legacy typo in this key so it will need to be accounted for
 >
+> - For the sake of future-proofing (say if they correct it later) the solution needs to be able to take the correct spelling as well seamlessly

 #### Last (Initial) Schema Notes